spine-tools/SpineOpt.jl/docs/src/how_to/set_up_representative_days_for_investment_problems.md

 ## Tools to set up representative periods

-Defining this parameters can be tedious, especially for large models.
+Defining these parameters can be tedious, especially for large models.
 However, there are some tools that can help you with this process:

-1. The [**SpinePeriods.jl**](https://github.com/Spine-project/SpinePeriods.jl) package provides an alternative to setup a representative periods model based on the automatic selection and ordering of periods.
+1. The [**SpinePeriods.jl**](https://github.com/Spine-project/SpinePeriods.jl) package provides an alternative to set up a representative periods model based on the automatic selection and ordering of periods.

 2. The [**TulipaClustering.jl**](https://github.com/TulipaEnergy/TulipaClustering.jl) package provides a method to select representative periods based on clustering techniques, which includes an approach known as hull clustering with blended representative periods, i.e., non-represented periods are a linear combination of the representative periods.